Mick Mannock: First combats

 On 28 July Mannock reported an Albatros D.V and two balloons shot down but these also went uncredited.
 On that day Mannock engaged a purple Albatross DV and claimed hits on the enemy leader.
 This may well have been Jagdstaffel 12 commanding officer Adolf Ritter von Tutschek.
 Joachim von Bertrab was taken prisoner of war on 12 August when forced down behind British lines for Mannock's 6th victory.
 Bertrab's fighter caught fire but his close proximity to the ground (1,000 ft) enabled him to make a controlled landing and escape the fire with a fractured left arm and wounds to the right arm and leg.
 Mannock also made two further uncredited claims in his combat report but they were not even marked as uncredited in official sources.
 An RFC communiqué announced he been credited with only one victory this day.

 During the Third Ypres campaign Mannock increased in piloting stature.
 In August he shot down five Albatros D.V and a DFW C.V plus one uncredited Albatros.
-He tally had reached nine victories and had passed the threshold of five required to become a fighter ace.
+His tally had reached nine victories and had passed the threshold of five required to become a fighter ace.
 In September he shot down six more enemy aircraft including a Rumpler C.I or Rumpler C.III and five DFW D.Vs raising his tally to 15.
 All of these enemies were felled in a Nieuport 23.

 Mannock made only one claim on 25 September, his last for 1917.
 The combat report for that day describes an incident in which he fired on an enemy reconnaissance aircraft at 16,000 ft but ran out of ammunition.
 The machine's propeller stopped but it glided eastward.
 Another was fired on this day and dived toward German lines apparently damaged.
 Mannock made no claim for these combats.
 Biographer Norman Franks suggests his total may have been slightly higher than official figure of 61.

 Mannock's practice sessions had paid off.
 After one victory, he wrote, "My man gave me an easy mark.
 I was only ten yards away from him—on top so I couldn't miss!
 A beautifully coloured insect he was—red, blue, green, yellow.
 I let him have 60 rounds at that range, so there wasn't much left of him".